verimake-team/Gutteroildetector/readme.md

    \_/ \___|_|  |_|_| |_| |_|\__,_|_|\_\___|
  </pre>

- ## The project is applying for a patent, we will upload whole project's code later
+ ## Our patent application is waiting to be assigned and reviewed, the related code will be uploaded later after the review process.

 ![markdown](https://github.com/verimake-team/Gutteroildetector/blob/master/20201017131247.jpg?raw=true)